 Google Analytics -> Acquisition -> All Traffic – > Channels

-Good SEO metrics are a testament from the search engines that your content is valuable.
+This is search engines’ one of the most favorite content marketing performance metrics.
+Good SEO metrics are a testament to the search engines that your content is valuable.

 By clicking on it, you will get information on keywords that people have used to find your website.

-2) Backlinks- Pay special attention to the quantity and quality of backlinking, the number of unique domains.
-Backlinking is extremely important for SEO purposes, since it tells Google that your site is credible, both when some other site links to your webpage and when you link to some other webpage.
+Pay special attention to the quantity and quality of backlinking, the number of unique domains.
+Backlinking is extremely important for SEO purposes since it tells Google that your site is credible, both when some other site links to your webpage and when you link to some other webpage.
 Higher the credibility, the higher Google wants to rank you.

 How much did it cost me to create the content and how much am I benefitting from it?
 Is it satisfactory or not?